-The development permit areas are a harmonization of the 44 DPAs that existed in the LAPs and were replaced or combined, as attached in Schedule C.
+The development permit areas are a harmonization of the 44 DPAs that existed in the individual official community plans and were replaced or combined, as attached in Schedule C.

 Schedule C - Development Permit Areas is organized into 13 DPAs with reference to Schedule U - Development Permit Area maps.